 What does my baby look like?

-The average baby is now around 3-4kg.
-We won't be too precise now, but imagine that there's a small pumpkin or a watermelon sitting in your stomach.
+The average baby is now around 3 to 4kg.
+We cannot be too precise, but imagine that there's a small pumpkin or a watermelon sitting in your stomach.
 The fast period of growth is now over.
-Your baby should be chubby enough, and mature enough, to survive in the big wide world, without any assistance.
+Your baby should be chubby enough and mature enough to survive outside the uterus (womb) without any assistance.

 Overdue babies tend to have red, dry and peeling skin.
 This is usually because they've lost their vernix, which is the greasy layer that stops their skin from drying out in the amniotic fluid.
 Don't be tempted to moisturise your baby's rough skin, as it could make it even worse.
 The red layer will peel off after a few days, without any help, revealing perfect skin underneath.